Cheswick Green Primary School Pupil premium strategy statement

 4 |

-All teachers, teaching support to receive training on Emotional Coaching from the school’s Educational Psychologist.
-This training to also be offered to parents. |
+All teachers, teaching support assistants to receive ongoing training and support on the delivery on Emotional Coaching from the school’s SENDCo This training to also be offered again to parents. |

 DfE endorses use of recovery premium funding to deal with non-academic barriers to success, such as behaviour and emotional support.